flaviocopes/nextjs-handbook/README.md

 In the file name, `[id]` inside the square brackets means that anything that's dynamic will be put inside the `id` parameter of the **query property** of the **router**.

-Ok, that's a bit too many things at once.
+Ok, that's a bit too many things%20at%20once.

 What's the **router**?